 I first walked the Camino de Santiago in 2004 on the Camino Frances route.
 I found it quite difficult back then to find information before I went so I had little idea what lay ahead.
 In hindsight that was maybe good for me, if I had seen some of the images of where people sleep at night and the stories about sharing I would likely have chosen something else that summer.

-For most of my life I had worked in jobs that I didn’t like much.
-So in 2002 I called halt and quit my job with the intention of going to college or university the year after.
-I didn’t know what I was going to study; however I had a fallback choice of finance an area where I had mostly worked.
+For most of my life, I had worked in jobs that I didn’t like much.
+So in 2002 I called a halt and quit my job with the intention of going to college or university the year after.
+I didn’t know what I was going to study; however, I had a fallback choice of finance an area where I had mostly worked.
 That choice was made on the basis if I was going to continue to work in an area I didn’t like then I better make sure I was better paid.

 I looked at a few colleges and two universities.
-I had a great conversation with a woman in NUIM, a student intake counsellor for mature students.
+I had a great conversation with a woman in NUIM, a student intake counselor for mature students.
 One simple question she asked changed my thinking:

 If you could study anything you wanted, what would it be?

 English Literature – I knew the answer immediately – but I didn’t think it was a sensible choice.
 Sensible would have been something that trained me.